The Scientific Program Committee welcomes the submission of abstracts for presentation at the 2020 Joint ACTRIMS-ECTRIMS Meeting.

 Each abstract will be reviewed by 3-4 external experts.
 Each reviewer will receive the author(s) name(s) and affiliation along with the abstract.
 Upon completion of the external review, the final decision of acceptance or rejection will be made by the Congress Planning Committee.

 The presenting author of an accepted abstract must register and attend MSWashingtonDC2020.
-The presenter registration deadline is Wednesday, July 1, 2020.
-Presenters not registered by the deadline date will be dropped from the program.

 All presenters are responsible for their own registration, accommodation and travel expenses.
 If you are a non-U.S. citizen, don’t delay in applying for a visa for entry into the United States, if one is needed.
 Such arrangements are the responsibility of conference attendees.
 For more information on Visa Requirements, please visit the General Information page.